yihong1120/Construction-Hazard-Detection/README.md

 <br>

 "Construction-Hazard-Detection" is an AI-powered tool designed to enhance safety on construction sites.
-By leveraging the YOLOv8 model for object detection, it identifies potential hazards such as:
+By leveraging the YOLO model for object detection, it identifies potential hazards such as:

 - Workers without helmets
 - Workers without safety vests